The Highways of North Carolina

 North of Weaverville, US 19 followed SR 2148 Old Mars Hill Hwy through Stockville and Flat Creek, then across the freeway it used SR 2207 Stockton Rd to SR 1610 Forks of Ivy Rd and then SR 1540 Beech Glen Rd.
 US 19 followed this through Ivy to current US 19.
 US 19 used several SR loops through the Buckner area and the longer SR 1507 "Old US 19" to Ivy Gap.

-US 19 more or less followed its current routing (maybe a stray SR loop) to US 19E-19W.
+US 19 more or less followed its current routing (several SR loops) to US 19E-19W.
 Then US 19 followed US 19W to Old US 19E and Cane River Middle School Rd to about Riverside.
 US 19 likely used SRs 1195 and 1196 to zig zag over to Main St Burnsville.
 US 19 used Main St through town, then some US 19E.
 It used Old US 19E to Windom.
 Past there US 19 used US 19E until Micaville, where it used SR 1186 and a little NC 80.
 East of there, 19 picked up US 19E again, plus several short loops of old highway to Mitchell County.

 US 19 followed US 19E in Mitchell county except for a brief Old US 19E east of Eastatoe over to Spruce Pine.
 US 19 used Greenwood Rd then NC 226 to cross North Toe River, then Oak St and Cabin road to continue east.
 US 19 then used essentially US 19E all the way to Tennessee.